nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 9. After running a **`find`** function, you might realise that some of your guests are no longer visible, as they are not in the current list.
 To see a list of all your guests, you can use the **`list`** command.
     * **`list`**: List all the guests in GuestBook.

-10. In the situation that a guest purchases additional necessities, you can bill to the guest using the **`bill`** command.
-For example, supposed you want bill the third guest a service that costs 30.35.
-You can run the following command.
+10. In the situation that a guest purchases additional necessities, you can bill the guest using the **`bill`** command.
+For example, you can bill the third guest a service that costs 30.35 by running the command below.
     * **`bill`** `3` `b/+30.35`: Adds 30.35 to the bill of the third guest.

 11. When a guest checkouts, you might want to delete the guest.
 In that case, you can use the **`delete`** command.